Achiltibuie, Scottish Highlands

 The one bedroom ScÃ l's Broch costs £1740.00 per week inclusive of VAT during high season from 2 April to 29 October 2022, and over the Christmas / New Year period.
 It is quite possible to begin your week on any day of the week that suits you best.
 During off-season, with the exception of the Christmas / New Year period, prices of £984.00 per week.
 All rates are fully inclusive.
 We don't believe in charging any extras apart from a daily £12 surcharge for dogs.
 We allow dogs only in Gille Buidhe's Broch.

-The larger Gille Buidhe's Broch is available at a weekly rate of £1990 during high season and £1224.00 during low season.
+Gille Buidhe's Broch has also just one bedroom but with 1500 square feet, is nearly twice the size.
+It is available at a weekly rate of £1990 during high season and £1224.00 during low season.

 From Previous Guests